Sunday, February 2, 2025

 On a personal note, I've always hated the bitter, acidic taste of alcohol.
 I've only been drunk twice in my life, and the horrific hangovers I faced afterwards pushed me into giving it up entirely.
 I don't miss it all, and I haven't had a drink in over thirty years.
 I also hate what alcohol did to my father, who lost years of his life because of a long running drinking problem.

 But on a less personal note, I also hate what alcohol has done to the world: hundreds of thousands of people all around the world die from alcohol poisoning or cirrhosis of the liver every year.
-And then there are the thousands of people who die in car accidents involving drunk drivers, not to mention the untold thousands of people who are hurt or killed by drunken people engaging in violent behavior that they probably never would have done in the first place if they were sober (there's a reason why we refer to an "alcohol fueled rage".)
+And then there are the thousands of people who die in car accidents involving drunk drivers, and the fact that according to the National Institute of Alcohol and Drug Dependence, around forty percent of all violent crimes are committed by people under the influence of alcohol (there's a reason why we refer to an "alcohol fueled rage"), That number rises to almost half for murders.
 Remember that alcohol is also a physically addictive drug that causes addicts to shake in agony when they try to quit.
 It may be legal, but it's seriously dangerous.

 Do I think that the US can be convinced to cut back on drinking?
 Yes, because there is a precedent: tobacco use.
 Although tobacco still kills hundreds of thousands of people in this country every year, the number of tobacco users is far lower than it used to be: according to the American Lung Association, in 1965 over forty percent of Americans used tobacco products, while the current rate is a mere eleven percent.
 That decline didn't happen because tobacco was made illegal, it happened because the American people were shown the dangers of tobacco use, and millions of them wisely decided to quit or never start.
 A similar system should be put in place to get Americans to start drinking less.
 It's for the best.